 Brace yourself, the polar vortex is shifting.
 Climate change has hit the Arctic worse than ever over the past few years, but that doesn't mean the Northern Hemisphere is going to be experiencing a mild winter this year.

 In fact, a new study shows that the polar vortex is shifting, and it's going to make winters on the east coast of the US and parts of Europe even longer, with exceptionally cold temperatures expected during March.
 The polar vortex is that lovely zone of cold air that swirls around the Arctic during winter.
+When parts of the vortex break apart and splinter off, it can cause unseasonably cold conditions in late-winter and early-spring in the Northern Hemisphere.
+This happened in early 2014 - as you can see in the satellite image above - and caused an extreme weather event in the northern US and Canada.
 Warning of Global Havoc as Possible Arctic 'Tipping Points' Pile Up.
 What is happening in the Arctic will not stay in the Arctic.

 Le maire d’Amsterdam a consacré toute une journée à la conférence, celui de Lisbonne a fait le déplacement ; Manoel Barroso, président de la Commission européenne, et Viviane Reding, commissaire européenne à la Société de l’information et aux Médias, ont envoyé un message vidéo.
 Chacune des villes associées a engagé un ou plusieurs projets de grande ampleur : un réseau de télécentres de proximité, un système de péage urbain, des bâtiments verts, flexibles et intelligents, une production et une distribution d’énergie décentralisées… Si ces projets réussissent, ils peuvent avoir une incidence significative sur la consommation d’énergie, les congestions urbaines, la pollution.
 Goodbye World: We’ve Passed the Carbon Tipping Point For Good.
 It’s a banner week for the end of the world, because we’ve officially pushed atmospheric carbon levels past their dreaded 400 parts per million.

 Permanently.
 According to a blog post last Friday from the Scripps Institution of Oceanography, “it already seems safe to conclude that we won’t be seeing a monthly value below 400 ppm this year—or ever again for the indefinite future.”
 Their findings are based on weekly observations of carbon dioxide at Hawaii’s Mauna Loa Observatory, where climate scientists have been measuring CO2 levels since 1958.
 What’s so terrifying about this number?
+For several years now, scientists have been warning us that if atmospheric carbon were allowed to surpass 400 parts per million, it would mark a serious “milestone.”
 Gulf Stream is slowing down faster than ever, scientists say.